 Pulled pork is an easy meal to throw together in the slow cooker or grill.
 But, what about the leftovers?
 Here are a fabulous variety of Leftover Pulled Pork Recipes the entire family will love.

 My family loves pulled pork.
 It’s a staple in our menu because it’s delicious and everyone enjoys eating it.
 I love making it because it is a cheap cut of meat and oh so easy to make.
 And the leftovers?
 It’s begging to be used again and again!

 When I first started cooking, I would use this slow cooker pulled pork recipe.
 Just put all the ingredients in the crockpot, turn it on and walk away.
-But after my husband perfected his smoked pulled pork, we have gotten spoiled and prefer our pork on our Big Steel Keg.
+But after we perfected smoked pulled pork, we have gotten spoiled and fell in love with the smokey deliciousness.

 If you are impatient and don’t want to wait all day for shredded meat goodness, you can make pulled pork or carnitas in the instant pot.
 You’ll have a fabulous taco bar ready in a fraction of the time.